Moving out

 Children in need of care or under a child protection order

-If Child Safety thinks you need protection they will make an application to the Childrens Court for a child protection order.
-This could include Child Safety being given responsibility of deciding where you should live.
-This could be—with your parents, another relative or a foster parent.
-If you’re under a child protection order and you want to change where you live you’ll need to talk to your child safety officer.
+If Child Safety thinks you need protection, they will make an application to the Childrens Court for a child protection order.
+This could include Child Safety being given responsibility for deciding where you should live.
+This could be with your parents, another relative or a foster parent.
+If you’re under a child protection order and you want to change where you live, you’ll need to talk to your child safety officer.
 You should get legal advice.

-Parenting orders from the Family Circuit and Family Court
+Parenting orders from the Federal Circuit and Family Court

 Parenting orders made by the Federal Circuit and Family Court no longer apply once you’ve turned 18, and you’re free to choose where you want to live.